DavidMercier/NIMS/doc/models.rst

    :scale: 35 %
    :align: center

-   *Figure 5 : Evolution of epsilon in function of the power law exponent :math:`m` of the unloading curve.*
+   *Figure 5 : Evolution of epsilon in function of the power law exponent m of the unloading curve.*

 0.72 should be most applicable for a Berkovich indenter, which is more like a cone than a paraboloid of revolution.
 But, Oliver and Pharr concluded after a large number of experiments that the best value for the Berkovich indenter is 0.75.